tanupat92/COVID-19ThaiMap/README.md

 ## Getting Started

-You can run the application from GitHub.
+You can use R to run the application straight from GitHub.

 ```
 library(shiny)